ednieuw/Arduino-ESP32-Nano-Wordclock/README.md

 This PCB, with one Arduino source code, will support the colour LED clocks and the white LED clocks to run with a Arduino Nano ES32.

 ![V01SmallNanoESP32-3D](https://github.com/user-attachments/assets/fb3863f4-1346-4985-a541-f087be7e8b68)
-A minimum PCB for small spaces in this repository.
+The design of a minimum PCB for small spaces can also be found in this repository.

 Power for the LED-strip can be drawn from the VBUS-pin (5V USB) on the Nano if powered with a USB-C cable.
 VBUS provides 5V whenever powered via USB.
 It is possible to feed the LED-strip via this connection but keep in mind the power travels through the PCB and USB-C power supplies are aable to supply over 20 A. This will probably melt the small copper lines on the PCB.<br>